 You can learn more about the data and community perspectives that informed our strategy refinement by reading the new report, Building a Thriving Central Texas: Advancing Latino Futures.

-In 2022, the Hispanic Impact Fund will award $355,000 to 28 Latino-serving nonprofits in Central Texas—reaching a major milestone of putting $1 million into the community over the Fund’s four-year history.
+In 2022, the Hispanic Impact Fund will award $365,000 to 28 Latino-serving nonprofits in Central Texas—reaching a major milestone of putting one million dollars into the community over the Fund’s four-year history.
 The grants cycle will be chaired by steering committee member, Stephanie Bazan.

 - Applications are due Friday, December 17, 2021